pzaino/thecrowler/doc/information_seed_lifecycle.md

   },
   "sources_created": 8,
   "sources_linked": 8,
+  "source_ids_created": [501, 502],
+  "source_ids_linked": [501, 502, 503],
+  "error_summaries": [],
-  "error_summaries": []
+  "plugin_metadata": []
 }
 ```

 `candidate_rejection_stages` groups the same stable reason constants by the
 phase that rejected them, including `normalization`, `built_in_filters`,
 `user_candidate_plugins`, and `source_override_validation` when those phases
-reject at least one candidate. `error_summaries` contains concise messages only;
+reject at least one candidate.
+The top-level `candidates_*` counters are retained
+for compatibility; new consumers should prefer `candidate_counts` for stage
+summaries.

+Operators may inspect `provider_configs`, `plugin_metadata`, and
+`error_summaries` for diagnostics, but these fields are redacted before storage.
+Provider API keys/tokens, configured headers such as `Authorization`, sensitive
+query parameters, plugin metadata keys containing words such as `secret`,
+`token`, `password`, or `credential`, and matching error fragments are replaced
-provider, plugin, or database errors should be summarized rather than storing
+with `REDACTED`.
+Provider, plugin, or database errors should remain concise
-unbounded logs or secrets in `Events.details`.
+summaries rather than unbounded logs in `Events.details`.

 ## Idempotency and reruns